 Congratulations!
 The assembly process is nearly complete.
 Install wheels and tires of your choice using the included wheel nuts.
+Do not over-tighten the wheel nuts!

 Basic set-up - use the included turnbuckle wrench to fine tune the steering and camber links.
 Begin with a slight amount of toe-out on the front wheels.
 Make sure the servo saver is centered when the wheels are centered.
 Adjust the camber links so that all 4 tires lean to the left slightly (1 degree.)